colormono/colormono/README.md

 Hey!
 I’m Mariano Rivas, multimedia artist and creative developer.
-I'm currently working as a Front-end Tech Lead at [TrueNorth](https://truenorth.co).
+I work as a Front-end Tech Lead at [TrueNorth](https://truenorth.co).
 By having a generalist technical skillset, I'm able to participate in a variety of projects in different stages of the creative process, from conception to execution.
 I host all of my personal projects here.

 Follow me on [Twitter](https://twitter.com/colormono) or [Instagram](https://instagram.com/colormono)<!--  or [Behance](https://behance.com/colormono). -->